Processing Your Payment

 Portland will freeze new hotel starts for 6 months as it mulls affordable housing rule

-File photo / Renee Cordes Portland has seen a surge in hotel development over recent years, including construction of The Longfellow, shown here as work was wrapping up in May.
+File photo / Renee Cordes Portland has seen a surge in hotel development over recent years, including construction of the Longfellow, shown here as work was wrapping up in May.

-Hotel developers will have to cool their heels until next summer before launching new lodgings in Portland, thanks to a moratorium imposed Monday night by the City Council.
+Hotel developers will have to cool their heels until nearly next summer before launching new lodgings in Portland, thanks to a moratorium imposed Monday night by the City Council.

 The six-month freeze on new hotel development begins in December and is intended to give the council time to reexamine Portland's inclusionary zoning ordinance.
 The rule requires hoteliers hoping to build guest rooms in the city to also build affordable housing — or pay a fee instead.